November 2025 - Food for the Brain

 This grant from Innovate UK, part of the UK’s national innovation agency, provides crucial funding to further validate and expand our tools for early dementia detection and – ultimately – prevention.

-It forms part of the Blood Biomarker Challenge, a UK-wide research initiative led by Professor Vanessa Raymont at the University of Oxford, which aims to integrate blood-based biomarker testing into NHS diagnostic pathways.
+It forms part of the Blood Biomarker Challenge, a UK-wide research initiative, which aims to integrate blood-based biomarker testing into NHS diagnostic pathways.

 Our Cognitive Function Test (CFT) has been selected to assess cognitive performance in the READ-OUT trial – part of this Innovate UK-funded programme, supported by the Department of Health and Social Care, the NIHR, and Alzheimer’s Research UK.